 Decaffeination with water is definitely the longest method, but also the most environmentally friendly.
-During this technique, the green grains are immersed in water for about ten hours.
-Since caffeine is naturally soluble in water, the latter will gradually take on caffeine and thus extract almost all of the beans.
-Subsequently, the soaking water should be passed through an activated carbon filter, which will collect the caffeine.
-The remaining water will be reinjected into the bath and this circuit will be repeated until the desired concentration of caffeine is obtained.
+During this technique, the green beans are immersed in water for about ten hours.
+Since caffeine is naturally soluble in water, the latter will gradually take on caffeine and thus extract almost all of the grains.
+Subsequently, the steeping water must be passed through an activated carbon filter, which will collect the caffeine.
+The remaining water will be injected back into the bath and this circuit will be repeated until the desired caffeine concentration is reached.

 If you would like to know more about our manufacturing processes for your natural and biodegradable coffee capsules, feel free to send us your message via our contact form.
 We will be happy to answer all your questions.